jitendrakyadav/pgmsolutions/readme.txt

 		Example: grep -o "a" info.txt | wc -l
 		Output: 14
 		Explanation: "|" symbol is used here to give/provide the result/output of first command to second command as input.
 First command produces 14 lines, each line with just a single character "a"; it works as a file-input to second command which counts the total no. of lines in dynamic inputted file and print the same.
-Actually, both commands collectively work and provide the total no. of occurrences(not just no. of lines having occurrences) of a PATTERN in a file/files. vii. -l => print only name of FILEs containing matches, not the lines having the matches
+Actually, both commands collectively work and provide the total no. of occurrences(not just no. of lines having occurrences) of a PATTERN in a file/files. viii.-l => print only name of FILEs containing matches, not the lines having the matches
 		Example: grep -il "Hi" my*
 		Output: myfile2.php
 			myfile3.txt
-	viii.-L => print only name of FILEs, containing no matches
+	ix.  -L => print only name of FILEs, containing no matches
 		Example: grep -iL "Hi" my*
 		Output: myfile1.txt
-	ix.  -A NUM => prints NUM lines after matching line
+	x.   -A NUM => prints NUM lines after matching line
 		Example: grep -A 2 "Hi" myfile2.php
 		Output: Hi Ramesh
 			It's a rainy day.